AliAlzaidy1/ABgroup_project/README.md

 These last three are the 3 key rates of the European Central Bank (there is not one easy "base one").

+Note: BoE data start in 2010, ECB data start in 2011.

 ### get_BoE_ECB_rates.py
 Python script to download the above data.